CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

     This will compare to results saved in the baseline [bdir] directory under the subdirectory cice.v01a.
-With the ``--bcmp`` option, the results will be tested against prior baselines to verify bit-for-bit, which is an important step prior to approval of many (not all, see :ref:`compliance`) Pull Requests to incorporate code into the CICE Consortium master code.
+With the ``--bcmp`` option, the results will be tested against prior baselines to verify bit-for-bit, which is an important step prior to approval of many (not all, see :ref:`validation`) Pull Requests to incorporate code into the CICE Consortium master code.
 You can use other regression options as well.
     (``--bdir`` and ``--bgen``)